The front facades of houses on typical Victorian housing estates

 The approach to the house

-The approach to my family's house on its Victorian housing estate was much the same as the approach to any other house on any other such estate.
+In the early 1900s, the approach to my family's house on its Victorian housing estate was much the same as the approach to any other house on any other such estate anywhere in the country

 The front path